HomeMy WebLinkAboutREPORT Strategic Plan Progress 20261

 Consideration and discussions about updating the definitions of workforce and attainable housing, including how they

-relate to density bonus amounts, are ongoing.
-Interest in updates to definitions were most recently discussed publicly at
+relate to density bonuses, are ongoing.
+The possibility of updating definitions was most recently discussed publicly at the

-the last joint Town Board/Planning Commission meeting as part of the Development Code rewrite process.
-Town and
+last joint Town Board/Planning Commission meeting as part of the Development Code rewrite process.
+Following that

-EPHA staff have met a number of times to discuss recommendations.
-Potential new definitions (and possibly clarification
+meeting, Town and EPHA staff have met a number of times to discuss potential revisions based on interests and

 Consider updating Town policies defining workforce or attainable housing for the